KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 * [Windows Defender reporting Peasecto.A malware in some Microsoft PSD1 files](https://www.reddit.com/r/PowerShell/comments/7to5dy/windows_defender_reporting_peasectoa_malware_in)
 * [System Center Endpoint protection flagging the MSOnline.psd1 file with Peasecto.A trojan](https://www.reddit.com/r/sysadmin/comments/7tnukh/system_center_endpoint_protection_flagging_the)

-# Reinstall PowerShellGet
+# Reinstall PowerShellGet and PackageManagement

+Because PowerShellGet depends on PackageManagement, issues with PackageManagement can prevent PowerShellGet from working.
+How do you install modules when Install-Module has issues?

-If Windows Defender did clean up files out of the PowerShellGet module, you can import the old version in a fresh shell to use `Install-Module` again.
+If Windows Defender did clean up files out of the PackageManagement module, you can import the old version of PowerShellGet in a fresh shell to use `Install-Module` again.

     Get-Module PowerShellGet -ListAvailable |
         Where Version -eq 1.0.0.1 |
         Import-Module

+    Install-Module PackageManagement -Force
     Install-Module PowerShellGet -Force